sigstore/architecture-docs/client-spec.md

 This approach has several advantages.
 First, signers no longer need to manage signing keys; they can generate them fresh for each signature.
 Second, the risk of a leaked signing key is lower: after the validity period expires, the key cannot be used to sign any payloads without the cooperation of the timestamping service.
 Finally, artifact lifetime and expiration can be managed independently of key lifetime.

 In this approach, the certificate authority and timestamping services are trusted parties.
 To mitigate the security risks of centralization, we can introduce accountability in the form of *transparency*: public logs of all activity (certificates and signatures) that can be monitored for misbehavior.
-We implement this transparency property with a Certificate Transparency (CT) log ([RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962); see [Spec: Fulcio](./fulcio-spec.md) for details on its integration with the identity service) and a transparency service ([Spec: Transparency Service](https://docs.google.com/document/u/0/d/1NQUBSL9R64_vPxUEgVKGb0p81_7BVZ7PQuI078WFn-g/edit)).
-The certificate authority will submit certificates to a CT log, and the signing client will submit payload metadata to the transparency service.
+We implement this transparency property with a Certificate Transparency (CT) log ([RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962); see [Spec: Fulcio](./fulcio-spec.md) for details on its integration with the identity service) and a transparency service ([Spec: Rekor V2](./rekor-v2-spec.md)).
+The certificate authority will submit certificates to a CT log, and the signing client will submit payload metadata to the Rekor transparency service.

 This document describes this flow in detail.